Pre-convention workshops / $50

 The goal of this session is to introduce the concept of microaggressions to student journalists and further their understanding by engaging them in activities around spotting microaggressions within the office culture and in their content creation.

-Tamara Zellars Buck is the College Media Association vice president of member support, as well as professor and multimedia journalism coordinator at Southeast Missouri State University, Cape Girardeau.
+Tamara Zellars Buck is College Media Association president-elect, as well as professor and multimedia journalism coordinator at Southeast Missouri State University, Cape Girardeau.

 She was the first African American editor of Arrow, the university’s award-winning student-run newspaper, and since 2009, she has served as the paper’s faculty adviser.
 She is a former newspaper reporter and public relations director who earned an undergraduate degree in journalism, a master’s degree in public administration, and a juris doctorate emphasizing intellectual property law.